Tech Updates

 If you’re questioning what Cambridge Analytica is and what it did, we have a guide to the Facebook scandal and its political fallout.

 This is each day’s Morning Update newsletter.
-If you’re studying this on the web, or if a person forwarded this email to you, you may join up for Morning Update and all Globe newsletters here.
+If you’re reading this on the web or if a person forwarded this email to you, you may sign up for Morning Update and all Globe newsletters here.

-If you want to get caught up on all things NAFTA, we have a guide to the alternate talks to this point and how we were given to this point.
+If you want to stay current on all things NAFTA, we have a guide to the alternate talks to this point and how we arrived at this point.

 In the bid to maintain funding, charities signal the Ontario school board’s pledge to follow Catholic doctrine.

 Got an information tip that you’d like us to check out?
-E-mail us at pointers@globeandmail.Com Need to share documents securely?
+Could you e-mail us at pointers@globeandmail.Co?
+Do you need to share documents securely?
 Reach out through SecureDrop

 IN CASE YOU MISSED IT

-The federal authorities have a bold and expensive plan to enhance productivity and innovation by advertising 5 regional financial agencies.
+The federal authorities have a bold and expensive plan to enhance productivity and innovation by advertising five regional financial agencies.
 The initiative consists of an “ocean supercluster” in Atlantic Canada and a “virtual technology supercluster” in B.C., among other Saskatchewan, Ontario, and Quebec groupings.
-It may offer the spark of desires – unless it proves to be a fat subsidy for global technology giants. (for subscribers)
+Unless it proves to be a fat subsidy for global technology giants, it may offer the spark of desire. (for subscribers)

 MORNING MARKETS